 Do you work with other artists?

 Over the years I’ve kept a very tight collective of wonderful freelance designers, with two husband & wife teams (Andy & Trisha and Norma & Alan) and a number of other exceptional artists who’ve been with me for over 25 years.
 We’re all mostly BC, Before Computers, so everyone has their own individual hand that compliments the portfolio.
 I don’t really feel like the boss, just lead this team of artists/friends who essentially created Atom together, I couldn’t do it without them.

 Do you still personally do artwork/designs?

-Less and less, I keep meaning to do more- I’ve always hidden my work in amongst the portfolio and never sell a design as one of mine.
+Less and less, I keep meaning to do more- I’ve always hidden my work in amongst the portfolio and never sold a design as one of mine.
 Thankfully, when I do design I’m still selling.

-At one Magic Show I was accosted by these two guys in Hawaiian shirts who’d figured I was carrying artwork and wanted to take a look.
+At one Magic Show, I was approached by two guys in Hawaiian shirts who’d figured I was carrying artwork and wanted to take a look.
 Going through the portfolio they really liked one designer’s work and wondered if they’d be available to go to Hawaii to design a collection.
 It was a week before I told them it was my work and saying yes was one of the greatest opportunities I ever had.
 I spent a month designing a collection for Kahala, making potato prints on a garage/studio floor under the tutelage of the great Dale Hope - the shirts are now vintage (the musician Jack Johnson wears one).
-Dale taught me so much and introduced me to the Hawaiian shirt industry, the wonderful people and the intricacies of how different motifs did and didn’t work together.
+Dale taught me so much and introduced me to the Hawaiian shirt industry, the wonderful people, and the intricacies of how different motifs did and didn’t work together.
 I’ve been going and selling them artwork for nearly 30 years now.
 Hawaii is one of my special places and in 30 years I have made many amazing friends there.